Kalpataru Limited Withdraws Demerger Scheme for Project Yoganand After NCLT Approval

 Background of the Demerger Scheme

-The original demerger scheme, approved on June 27, 2024, was designed to transfer Project Yoganand from Kalpataru Limited to its wholly-owned subsidiary, Kalpataru Residency Private Limited.
+The original demerger scheme was designed to transfer Project Yoganand from Kalpataru Limited to Kalpataru Residency Private Limited.
 The primary objective was to create a special purpose vehicle (SPV) to facilitate funding and refinancing from prospective investors and lenders.

 Corporate Governance and Transparency

-The company's decision to promptly inform the stock exchanges about this development, as required under Regulation 30 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, demonstrates its commitment to transparency and good corporate governance practices.
+Kalpataru Limited's disclosure of this development to the stock exchanges, as required under Regulation 30 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, demonstrates its commitment to transparency and corporate governance practices.

 Looking Ahead

-Kalpataru Limited continues to be a significant player in Mumbai's real estate market, and this decision may be seen as part of its ongoing efforts to optimize its corporate structure and project management approaches in response to changing market conditions and its own financial strength.
+Kalpataru Limited continues to be a significant player in Mumbai's real estate market, and this decision may be part of its efforts to optimize its corporate structure and project management approaches in response to market conditions and regulatory requirements.